-If the majority of Windows users are honest, they will admit that they have removed their USB drives without doing it "safely.”
-Now, Windows supports two different methods of removing USB drives from the computer – Quick Removal and Better Performance.
+If the majority of Windows users are honest, they will admit that they have removed their USB drives without doing it "safely," which is why you may want to enable quick removal of USB drives.
+To reduce the risk of damaging data on the drive, Windows supports two different methods of removing USB drives from the computer: Quick Removal and Better Performance.

 Quick Removal allows you to take the USB drive out of the port safely whenever data is not transmitting between the device and your computer.
 With the feature enabled, the computer will keep all other background processes from running when those transmissions are not running.
 This makes it safe for you to remove the drive at any time without using the once-required process of ejecting it safely.